RongjiangWang/QSSP_2024/README.md

 This is the 2024 version of FORTRAN code QSSP for calculating complete synthetic seismograms of a spherical earth using the normal mode theory.
-In comparison with the 2020 version, it changes the input format to provide more options of source types as well as their composition.
+In comparison with its earlier versions, this version changes the input format to provide more options of selecting source types as well as their composition.

 Highlights: